 The standard capacity motors (0.25 HP/ 0.5 HP) are oversized and run at high-speed.
 This makes it difficult to operate, especially for blacksmiths working with small workpieces.
 Thus, heat is only partially used, and most of it goes to a waste.
-Optimization and scaling down of the blower, resulted in development of a range of efficient and affordable solutions for smaller blacksmiths.
+Optimization and scaling down of the blower, resulted in development of a range of efficient Exposure to harmful fumes and long hours of work make blacksmithy a hazardous occupation.
+Currently, blacksmiths use large wheels, hand-cranked blowers that are utilised to maintain and regulate temperatures of the fire.
+The methods of igniting and keeping the furnace running, add to the drudgery and affordable solutions for smaller blacksmiths.
 The innovation also kept in mind the need for ergonomic design with suitable air flow control.
 The addition of a speed controller provides good airflow control to suit the size of the workpiece.